 22 RANCH GRAVEL PIT

 22.02 Private Use.
 In addition to the County permit, members must also obtain a permit from DSROA.
-A fee of $.50 cents per cubic yard will be charged as a reclamation fee for DSROA members who use the gravel within DSR boundaries.
+A fee of $.70 cents per cubic yard will be charged as a reclamation fee for DSROA members who use the gravel within DSR boundaries.
 This material is considered non-screened.
 A fee of $8.90 per cubic yard will be charged for screened material.

 People who are not members of DSROA or members that wish to utilize gravel from our pit to areas outside of the DSR boundary will be charged a $1.00 per cubic yard reclamation fee.
 These fees are to help pay for the cost of reclamation and is paid directly to Deer Springs Ranch.

 22.03 Limits.
 Members are limited at this time to 100 cubic yards per year.
 This amount may be adjusted by the Board.
 (With 300+ members our pit areas will not support each member taking large volumes.)

 22.04 Coordination.
 Prior to removing any material from the pit area, Members must coordinate with the Ranch Caretaker and the Board Representative to determine the appropriate area of removal.
 This is required to not only provide gravel for members, but also shape the pit area for most effective reclamation and enhancement of road right of way.
 We must ensure no encroachment is made to or on their private lots.